 OCT holds general auditions for its professional, main stage season in June.
 Dates are posted on our Summer Acting Academy class brochures, as well as on our website.
 Typically we hold youth and adult auditions separately.

-During auditions, you will be asked to present a prepared monologue (approx. one minute), have a headshot or current photo, and a resume.
-Youth actors will participate in a group activity and then present monologue.
+During auditions, you will be asked to present a prepared monologue (approx. one minute) and submit two copies of your headshot or current photo and a resume.
+Youth actors will participate in a group activity and then present monologues.
 We do not require a song for general auditions, and there is no accompaniment available.
 You may prepare a few bars of music to sing a cappella if you wish; not all auditioners will be asked to sing.

 Make an appointment on or after May 1st by calling 503-228-9571.
 Bring your resume, headshot, and a prepared monologue: